 What is an Irish flute?
 Well, there really is no such thing, truthfully.
 In very recent years the term “Irish flute” has caught on as a descriptor for a particular style of wooden flute that has become associated with Irish traditional music, even though it has equally strong associations with other musical traditions.
 Wikipedia sums it up as follows:

 The term Irish Flute refers to a conical-bore, simple-system wooden flute of the type favored by classical flautists of the early 19th century, or to a flute of modern manufacture derived from this design (often with modifications to optimize its use in Breton Traditional Music, Irish Traditional Music or Scottish Traditional Music).
 The vast majority of traditional flute players use a wooden, simple-system flute.

-These are high-performance keyless instruments with a diatonic major tuning that is ideal for ITM or other types of folk music.
+These are high-performance keyless instruments with a diatonic major tuning that is ideal for many types of folk music.

 For a less expensive, high-performance alternative to these flutes, consider the Essential Flute, a one-piece keyless flutes that plays the same scale.